-Mother, Midwife, Childbirth Educator, Doula and former Pre-school Teacher
+Siblings At Birth was written By Jo Hunter Mother, Midwife, Childbirth Educator, Doula and former Pre-school Teacher

-I personally birthed 4 children in 5 & 1/2 years (all naturally into water with the last 3 births taking place in my home) and subsequently had my own pre-school at home!
+I personally birthed four children in five and a half years (all naturally into water with the last three births taking place in my home) and subsequently had my own pre-school at home!

 All of my children were involved in the births of their siblings and their involvement was one of the many reasons I chose to birth at home with the last 3 babies.

 I could wax on for ages about the social, emotional, cognitive and physical developmental benefits for children who witness the birth of their siblings, all of which are valid and factual points to make.